crmejiam/AI-chatbot-challenge-prft/user-stories.md

 ---

 ## Story 5
-**Persona:** Developer
+**Persona:** Admin
-**Story:** As a developer, I want to test the chatbot endpoints so I can ensure reliability before deployment.
+**Story:** As an admin, I want to remove users who should no longer have access so I can manage access to the chat application.
-**Statement:** "I need to verify that all chat-related endpoints work as expected."
+**Statement:** "I need to be able to delete users who should no longer have access."
-**Benefit:** Reduces bugs and improves system stability.
+**Benefit:** Ensures proper user management and security within the chat app.
 **Acceptance Criteria:**
-- All endpoints are covered by automated tests.
+- Admins can remove (delete) users from the system.
-- Tests pass for typical and edge cases.
+- Actions are logged for audit purposes.
-**Mapped Endpoint:** GET /test/endpoints
+**Mapped Endpoint:** DELETE /admin/users/{userId}